austinjones/tab-rs/README.md

 # Configuration
 Tab supports persistent `tab.yml` configurations.
 There are two types of configurations:
 - Workspace configurations, which are active within any subdirectory, and link to repositories.
-Tab workspaces can be nested - so if you want global tabs or sticky workspaces you can define a `~/tab.yml` config.
 - Repository configurations, which define tab endpoints.
-Your typical `tab` interaction would be switching to one of these repositories via `tab myproj/`
+Your typical `tab` interaction would be switching to one of these repositories via `tab myproj/`.

-A full set of example files are available in the [examples](https://github.com/austinjones/tab-rs/tree/master/examples/) directory, but here are some starters:
+Detailed documentation is available in the [examples](https://github.com/austinjones/tab-rs/tree/master/examples/) directory, but here are some starter configurations:

 ```
 ~/workspace/tab.yml: